quananhle/Python/Software Engineering Practicing/Leetcode/Leetcode 75/Level 2/Day 19 - Union Find/547. Number of Provinces/README.md

         # Build the adjacent graph
         for i in range(n):
             for j in range(n):
+                # Ignore path of the same node
                 if i == j:
                     continue
+                # Check if there is a path between two different nodes
                 if isConnected[i][j] == 1:
                     graph[i].append(j)